 The natural wood playing surface and zone reinforced substructure work together to help cushion some of the harsh vibrations at ball contact.
 The wood surface helps to naturally dampen vibrations reducing stress on the wrist, elbow and shoulder.

 Grip shape is a large factor in having a comfortable paddle.
 The shape should fit as naturally as possible in your hand so as not to require you to “squeeze” to hard to securely hold the paddle.
 That’s why we make the octagonal handle as symmetrical as possible.
 This reduces the effort needed to grip the paddle to keep it from twisting.
-The result is significantly reduced strain on the fingers and hand.
+The result is significantly reduced strain on the fingers, hand and wrist.

 Weight alone will give you power but we take it one step further.
 Each paddle is internally zone reinforce in critical areas to enhance the sweet spot and reduce handle flex at the neck.
 There is no point in designing a great paddle if power is lost at ball contact.